 Every year, homeowners may get a dollar-for-dollar reduction of income tax liability for up to 50% on their first mortgage’s interest, thereby reducing the total amount of federal taxes owed.

 The MCC Program can also be used by first-time homebuyers by adding the $2,000 credit into their income when they’re trying to secure a mortgage, allowing them to qualify for houses priced slightly higher than what they initially could afford.

-The MCC isn’t a form of tax deduction – instead, it offers a dollar-for-dollar tax credit to recipients, increasing their home purchasing power.
-In some cases, the program can also assist borrowers who are otherwise unable to qualify for a loan by lowering their net monthly mortgage payment.
+The MCC isn’t a form of the tax deduction – instead, it offers a dollar-for-dollar tax credit to recipients, increasing their home purchasing power.
+In some cases, the program can also assist borrowers who are otherwise unable to qualify for a loan by lowering their net monthly mortgage payments.

 Florida’s MCC Program is available for first-time homebuyers, non-first time buyers looking for homes in selected areas in Florida, and qualified veterans planning to buy a home anywhere within the state.

 The MCC may be provided along with any participating lenders’ first fixed-rate mortgage loan.
 The program cannot be used in conjunction with the Florida Bond First-Time Homebuyer Program or any bond loans provided by local housing agencies.
 It can only be applied to the first mortgage, and not the subsequent down payment assistance grant or loan.

 First-time homebuyers looking to qualify for a home loan can use mortgage credit certificates to reduce their tax liabilities below what they would be required to pay otherwise.
 The term is also used to refer to the tax credit qualified borrowers are allowed to receive, which is a dollar-for-dollar tax credit for a percentage of the mortgage interest they pay annually.